 product DEsign at NPR

-In addition to my work on Rocky Mountain VR, I spent the summer of 2016 with Digital Media's design team at NPR HQ in Washington D.C.
-Before my internship evolved into my current role as a contract product designer, I described my experience for the NPR design blog.
+In addition to my work on Rocky Mountain VR, I spent the summer of 2016 with NPR's Digital Media Design Team at HQ in Washington D.C.
+Before my internship evolved into a role as a contract product designer, I described my experience for the NPR design blog.